Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

 As an additional contribution that may be of independent interest, we show that post-quantum \emph{succinct} ideal obfuscation for classical Turing machines exists in the classical oracle model (Section \ref{sec:input-succinct}).
 We do this via a natural ``FHE + SNARK'' approach, and combine techniques from \cite{chiesa2019snark, zhandry2019record} in order to establish post-quantum security.

 Finally, we note that our quantum obfuscation scheme is in fact \emph{succinct}, meaning that the size of the obfuscated program grows only with the \emph{description size} of the plaintext quantum program, as opposed to the number of physical gates in the circuit.
+We emphasize that, even though our construction includes a classical oracle, the classical circuit implemented by the oracle is itself succinct.
+This means that succinctness is preserved when the classical oracle is heuristically instantiated with post-quantum indistinguishability obfuscation.

 As an immediate corollary, we obtain the first \emph{succinct randomized encoding} scheme for pseudo-deterministic quantum computation.
 A succinct randomized encoding allows for compiling a circuit $Q$ and an input $x$ into a succinct representation $\widehat{Q(x)}$ in time much less than evaluating $Q$, such that $\widehat{Q(x)}$ reveals only $Q(x)$ and nothing else about $x$.
 Succinct randomized encodings have had several important applications in classical cryptography \cite{BGLPT15}, and we expect them to be widely useful in the quantum setting as well.